akiradeveloper/dm-writeboost/README.md

 Log-structured Caching for Linux

 ## Overview
-dm-writeboost is originated from [Disk Caching Disk(DCD)](http://www.ele.uri.edu/research/hpcl/DCD/DCD.html).
+dm-writeboost is originated from [Disk Caching Disk (DCD)](http://www.ele.uri.edu/research/hpcl/DCD/DCD.html).
-DCD, implemented in Solaris, is an OS-level IO controller that builds logs from in-coming writes (data and metadata) and then writes the logs sequentially similar to log-structured filesystem.
+DCD, implemented in Solaris, is an OS-level IO controller that builds logs from in-coming writes (data and metadata) and then writes the logs sequentially similar to log-structured filesystem. dm-writeboost implements the concept on Linux's device-mapper in more sophisticated way.
 As a further extension, dm-writeboost supports read-caching which also writes data sequentially.

 ## Documents